 We are Public Health

-The School of Community Health Sciences is committed to preparing students to meet the critical need for public health professionals in Nevada, the nation, and the world.
+The School of Public Health is committed to preparing students to meet the critical need for public health professionals in Nevada, the nation, and the world.
 We provide excellent academic programs with a variety of areas for concentration and the opportunity for applied research.

 Our Core Values